GM is accused in lawsuit of cheating on diesel truck emissions

 The lawsuit alleges violations of racketeering and consumer protection laws, and seeks remedies including possible refunds, restitution for lost resale value, and punitive damages.

-It adds to legal problems for Detroit-based GM, which has already paid about $2.5 billion in penalties and settlements over faulty ignition switches linked to 124 deaths.
+It adds to legal problems for Detroit-based GM, which has already paid about $2.5 billion (1.9 billion pounds) in penalties and settlements over faulty ignition switches linked to 124 deaths.

 GM joins VW, which has admitted to cheating, and at least four other automakers whose diesel emissions have been scrutinized by regulators or consumers.